Geovation/catalyst-deployment/README.md

     5. Keep default settings on the 'Configure stack option' page (note the acknowledgement that CloudFormation will create IAM resources), and create the stack.
     6. It should take a few minutes for the Stack to build.
 3. Accessing the API
-- The various resources, including the Lambda Function and the Gateway API, can be viewed under 'Resources'.
+- Links to the various resources, including the Lambda Function and the Gateway API, can be viewed under 'Resources'.
+If you wish, extra settings (eg. API usage throttling, see below) can be set/changed using these.
 - Under 'Outputs', the apiGatewayInvokeURL value provides the base URL which can be used to access the various endpoints.
-- For use the API, please see the documentation under the [catalyst-ngd-wrappers-aws](https://github.com/Geovation/catalyst-ngd-wrappers-aws) repository.
+- For use of the API, please see the documentation under the [catalyst-ngd-wrappers-aws](https://github.com/Geovation/catalyst-ngd-wrappers-aws) repository.

 ### Stack Deletion
 Deleting a stack automatically deletes all associated resources.